 Solution 4: Set Outlook as Default Calendar

 Many users have more than one calendar added to their iPhones.
-Therefore, you need to clarify which Calendar do you want to use as default.
+Therefore, you need to clarify which Calendar you want to use as default.
 Here’s how to do it.

 Go to the Settings app on your iPhone > Scroll & Find Calendar > Tap Default Calendar.
 Select the Outlook Calendar to set it as default.

 Solution 5: Reboot iPhone

-If none of the solutions works for you, then force restart the iPhone.
+If none of the solutions works, then force restart the iPhone.
 We’ve mentioned the steps to force reboot the iPhone depending on the iPhone model.
 Check the above section.

 Also, Read iTunes not Syncing Music to iPhone.

 Never miss the chance to get upcoming popular days and events for personal and business use.
 First of all fix Calendar Syncing problems for accessing your Calendar data to other Apple Devices (iPad, iPod Touch, Mac).